dlsuece-programming-fundamentals/termend-project-group-1/README.md

 ## Web Development Tools and Algorithms

-Detail the different web development tools you used in the project (HTML, CSS, JavaScript, Bootstrap, etc.).
-Describe the algorithms you implemented and their significance in the development stages.
+Web Development Tools

+HTML - used for the main codes and contains the structure and functionality of the application CSS - used for the designs and layout of the UI/Interface JavaScript - used for the logic and features of the application.

 ## Methodology